sularaperera/Automating-Invoice-Processing-with-Python-and-Power-Automate/README.md

 This project automates the extraction, validation, and formatting of invoice data from PDF files and cross-references them with inventory records.
 By using Python, PDF parsing (pdfplumber), regular expressions, and pandas, it streamlines a previously manual and error-prone process into a fully automated workflow.

 ### Business Impact
-Time Savings : Previously, staff spent 2 to 3 minutes per invoice reading, checking POs, and entering data into accounting software.
+- _Time Savings_ : Previously, staff spent 2 to 3 minutes per invoice reading, checking POs, and entering data into accounting software.
 Now, hundreds of invoices can be processed in seconds with a single script execution.

-Reduced Errors : Ensures only valid purchase orders are processed, reducing the risk of incorrect stock reordering or accounting mismatches.
+- Reduced Errors : Ensures only valid purchase orders are processed, reducing the risk of incorrect stock reordering or accounting mismatches.

-Regex validation: Eliminates inconsistencies from human error (typos, missing fields, date mismatches).
+- Regex validation: Eliminates inconsistencies from human error (typos, missing fields, date mismatches).

-Improved Data Consistency : Uses a uniform format for all invoices going into the accounting system.
+- Improved Data Consistency : Uses a uniform format for all invoices going into the accounting system.

-Clear PDF naming improves file organization.
+- Clear PDF naming improves file organization.

+- Ensures accurate invoice reconciliation against stock records.

+- Supports faster month-end closing by reducing the backlog of unprocessed invoices.

+- Minimizes costly stock mismatches or duplicate orders caused by human oversight.